Image size 1600x900. Swimmer doing a beginner interval swim workout in a lap pool near a pace clock.

 Common mistakes

-• Leaving on short rest before breathing is settled.
+• Leaving early before breathing settles.

 Coaching tip